Welcome to Japan Healthcare Info!

 You might find what seems like a conveniently located, English-speaking clinic.
 However, if it your issue is not the doctor’s specialty, they won’t be able to provide care for you.

 JHI staff always takes our clients’ needs into consideration, and check with hospitals and clinics to ensure they can really provide the care needed.
-It may seem troublesome to send us a message or call our office to receive information, but in fact it is much quicker than reading over a list and wasting time visiting the wrong doctor!
+It may seem troublesome to contact our office to receive information, but in fact it is much quicker than reading over a list and wasting time visiting the wrong doctor!